You-Gao/Blog/_work/2024-10-09-performing-archives.md

 The hardest thing I am currently facing in finishing the short film is the problem of scope.
 I originally set out to accomplish one task related to my definitions of archive and performance.
 That task is showing how the climate archives, particularly the ones invoked by scientists, has other names.
 Because if you only see climate records as an archive of climate (which is debated), you miss out on any other ways of experiencing or interfacing with the records.
 Latour would say you are othering yourself from the processes of knowledge creation.

 ## AI Usage

-> I should probably write a blog for this and just link it.

 I treat ChatGPT as a more convenient Google search, but you always have to be skeptical of what it gives.
 Given the underlying stuff that constitutes AI and its current boundary of being unable to generate anything novel, I find it odd how people justify using it to produce for them.
 The reality is probably that I don't care about this task to do it.
 In a way, it makes sense; you could just throw in whatever you got from a Google search.
 In the coding context, that means skipping writing "boilerplate" code, which is valid, but educationally, just seems like a form of indifference.
 Also, it's plagiarism.
 Imagine training an AI on one blog post.